uit-no/hpc-doc/faq/faq.rst

 The stallo system is using a centralised database for user management.
 This will override the password changes done locally on stallo.

-The password can be changed
+The password can be changed on the
-`here <https://www.metacenter.no/public/password/>`_, log in using your username on stallo and the NOTUR domain.
+`passwrod metacenter page <https://www.metacenter.no/public/password/>`_, log in using your username on stallo and the NOTUR domain.